avnet-iotconnect/iotc-lora-demos/docs/iotc-gateway-onboard.md

  ```
     scp -r basicstation/stm32mp157/basicstation root@<target-ip>:/home/
 ```
-    -   **Notes:** Ensure SSH and SCP are enabled on your Yocto target.
+**Note:** Ensure SSH and SCP are enabled on your Yocto target.
 Adjust the target directory paths as necessary to fit your file structure and permissions.
 Replace `<target-ip>` with the IP address of your Yocto device.

 #### Configure Gateway to IoTConnect